turingschool/curriculum/source/topics/decorators.markdown

   end
 ```

-It works fine and wraps up some of the ugliness, but using the helper is a procedural approach.
+It works fine and wraps up some of the ugliness, but using the helper is a
+procedural approach.
 The decorator allows us to be object-oriented.

-#### Writing the Decorator Method
+#### Writing `ArticleDecorator#delete_icon`

-To rework this helper, let's start by just dropping the helper method into our decorator class
+To rework this helper, let's start by just copying & pasting the helper method into our decorator class:

 ```ruby
 class ArticleDecorator